 Although mostly favoured by couples, Guana Island does welcome families at certain times of the year — outside of this time, children are welcome, but numbers are kept to a minimum.
 There is a designated family beach area with showers and babysitters are available.

 The hotel staff are on hand to arrange boat charters, the easiest way to explore the surrounding area and visit nearby islands.
-Enjoy evening drinks on a sunset cruise, or spend the day snorkeling, diving or fishing.
+Enjoy evening drinks on a sunset cruise, or spend the day snorkelling, diving or fishing.